Tension is who you think you should be. Relaxation is who you are.

 Even spending a few minutes each day sitting quietly and breathing, just focusing on your breath and nothing else, can help you to create space in your day just to sit and be.

 Following a deep relaxation for 10-15 minutes regularly will have a deep effect on your sense of well-being.
-My relaxation guide gives you a step-by-step guide to the Dru deep relaxation technique.
-So, learn to let go and relax.

 Let go of the tension created by trying to conform to your ideas of what others expect; listen to your heart; connect to your inner wisdom; and be the wonderful person you were born to be!